 One downside of living in Linden, however, is that residents on average have to contend with a long commute, spending on average 33.61 minutes every day commuting to work.

-Being a small town, Linden does not have a public transit system used by locals to get to and from work.
+Linden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Linden citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.52% of adults 25 and older in Linden have a college degree.
+The percentage of adults in Linden who are college-educated is close to the national average for all communities of 21.84%: 18.52% of the adults in Linden have a bachelor's degree or advanced degree.

 The per capita income in Linden in 2022 was $27,236, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,944 for a family of four.
 However, Linden contains both very wealthy and poor people as well.